Cairo, Luxor & Nile Cruise

-Day OneFly to Cairo and transfer by coach to your five-star hotel in the shadow of the Pyramids at Giza, for a three-night stay.
+Day 1Fly to Cairo and transfer by coach to your five-star hotel in the shadow of the Pyramids at Giza, for a three-night stay.

 Visit the fascinating Graeco-Roman Museum, explore Egypt's only Roman amphitheatre, wander the eerie catacombs at Kom Ash-Shuqqafa and see the Citadel of Quilt Bay - a 15th-century fortress located on the coastline.

-Day FourTransfer to the airport for the short flight to Luxor and board the magnificently appointed five-star rated HS Radamis II, your home for the next seven nights.
+Day 4Transfer to the airport for the short flight to Luxor and board the magnificently appointed five-star rated Royal Princess, your home for the next seven nights.
 After lunch aboard, journey to the East Bank of the Nile, to visit Luxor Temple with its colonnades and courtyards, and the staggering Temple of Karnak, where the vast columns of the giant hypostyle hall dwarf awestruck visitors.
 Enjoy a first dinner aboard ship, and moor overnight in Luxor.

-Return to Radam is II for lunch and begin the journey south, cruising through scenes seemingly unchanged in centuries, with fishermen sailing traditional feluccas and villagers washing their clothing in the river's waters.
+Return to Royal Princess for lunch and begin the journey south, cruising through scenes seemingly unchanged in centuries, with fishermen sailing traditional feluccas and villagers washing their clothing in the river's waters.
 Moor overnight in Edfu.

-Day SevenToday you'll visit the extraordinary Aswan High Dam, which holds back the waters of great Lake Nasser, and see the granite quarries from where many of the ancient obelisks were fashioned.
-See the 'Unfinished Obelisk' - left behind because of a flaw in the stone from which it is cut.
+Day 7Today you'll visit the extraordinary Aswan High Dam, which holds back the waters of great Lake Nasser, and see the granite quarries from where many of the ancient obelisks were fashioned.
 Take a motorboat ride across the Nile to the great Temple of Isis on the island of Philae, then this afternoon join the included tour, enjoying a felucca ride around mid-stream Kitchener's Island, with its botanical gardens.

-Days 9-10Radamis II makes her lazy way north downriver once more, heading back past the sites at Kom Ombo and Edfu, and mooring for a last night in Luxor.
+Days 9-10Royal Princess makes her lazy way north downriver once more, heading back past the sites at Kom Ombo and Edfu, and mooring for a last night in Luxor.
 Take the opportunity to spend two days enjoying the tranquility of the ship, dipping in and out of the pool and making the most of the on-board amenities as the stunning scenery passes gently by.

-Day 11Bid farewell to the ship and your Egyptian hosts, and transfer to Luxor airport for the return flight to the UK.
+Day 11Bid farewell to the ship and your Egyptian hosts, and transfer to Luxor airport for your flight back to Cairo and your connecting flight back to the UK.
 Back to top

 Hotel transfer timesThe transfer time from the airport to your hotel is approximately 30 minutes.